mLoDar/DiskFiller/README.md

 - For compiling the executable, you need to install [Visual Studio](https://visualstudio.microsoft.com/downloads/).

-> I am not sure if Visual Studio Code works, so just use the "normal" one

 - Make sure that you install the `.NET desktop development`.

 - Open the project from the downloaded `source code` with the `DiskFiller.sln` file.